Actindo-AG/Documentation/VenduoPOS/Integration/05_ConfigureGlobalSettings.md

   ![Default Customer](/Assets/Screenshots/VenduoPOS/Management/GlobalSettings/GS27.png "[Default Customer]")

-1. Select the entry *Standard-Kunde* in the list of settings in the left column.
+1. Select the *Default Customer* entry in the list of settings in the left column.

-  The section *Standard-Kunde* is displayed on the right side.
+  The *Default Customer* view is displayed on the right side.

 2. Enter the fields for the default customer.

   > [Info] You must at least enter the country and an e-mail address for the default customer.

-3. Click the button [Speichern] in the upper right corner.
+3. Click the [Save] button in the upper right corner.
-  The message *Saving successful* is displayed.
+  The *Saving successful* message is displayed.
 The default customer is saved for all stores.

   ![Saving successful](/Assets/Screenshots/SavingSuccessful.png "[Saving successful]")